Volcanoes National Park Rwanda (Parc National Des Volcans)

 Musanze cave visit

-Musanze cave trail introduces you into the long Musanze caves that extend up to 2kms and offers a thrilling walk.
+Musanze cave trail introduces you to the long Musanze caves that extend up to 2 km and offer a thrilling walk.
 The caves are located in Musanze District and they can be visited before or after gorilla trekking in Volcanoes National Park.

 Cultural visits